nicogithinji/synthetic-data-generator/README.md

 # synthetic-data-generator

 This project generates synthetic injection histories for an arbitrary number of injection wells.
-The generated data can be used to test and validate well connectivity models such as the Capacitance-Resistance Model (CRM).
+The generated data can be used to test and validate models using this data as the input such as the Capacitance-Resistance Model (CRM) that uses injection rates.

 ## Requirements